kiba/Writings/for_science/chp19_cultural_exchange.md

 **Archer's Residence, Vale**
 **July 13, 2015**

-It was another morning on the planet Remnant in an oddly familiar surrounding, an apartment.
-There wasn't too much different from Earth.
-There's a restroom, bedroom, kitchen, and a dining room.
+It was another morning on the planet Remnant in an oddly familiar surrounding, a small apartment.
+They weren't too much different from Earth.
+There's a restroom, bedroom, kitchen, and a dining room, all painted in the most brightful and ugly color as possible, a holdover from the Great War.
+I swore that it had for a time destroyed all sense of aesthetics on Remnant.

 Early on, Diana, Sasaki, and I decided to pool our resources together and save as much money as possible so that we can build up personal access to resources.